-- Have students Tweet and Instagram their reactions to the film using the hashtag #GORDIEday. - Follow the film with a Q&A session or panel discussion to discuss how your community can tackle issues surrounding alcohol overdose and hazing. - Encourage students to take the GORDIEpledge at www.gordie.org/take-the-pledge.
+- Have students Tweet and Instagram their reactions to the film using the hashtag #GordieDay. - Follow the film with a Q&A session or panel discussion to discuss how your community can tackle issues surrounding alcohol overdose and hazing. - Encourage students to take the Pledge to Check at www.gordie.org/take-the-pledge.